The Potential Consequences of a Hate Crime Charge

 When seeking a hate crime conviction, the prosecution must successfully prove beyond a reasonable doubt that all elements of the underlying crime are present.
 In addition to this requirement, the prosecution must also prove that some type of prejudice drove you to commit the crime.
 It is challenging to prove a person’s state of mind.
 To complete this task, the prosecutor may speak with your friends and family, investigate your interests, and review your group affiliations in an attempt to show a pattern of prejudicial behavior.

-It is vitally important to secure an experienced attorney who can successfully counter this information.
-Your attorney may create reasonable doubt that prejudice was the intent behind the crime.
+It is vitally important to secure an experienced lawyer who can successfully counter this information.
+Your lawyer may create reasonable doubt that prejudice was the intent behind the crime.
 He or she may present evidence that recklessness, monetary gain or retaliation was at the root of the offense.
-Your attorney may alternatively try to create reasonable doubt that you completed the underlying offense.
+Your lawyer may alternatively try to create reasonable doubt that you completed the underlying offense.